markalfred/sublime-pane-resizer/README.md

-Layout
+Sublime Pane Resizer
 ======

-Sublime Text 2 dynamic layout plugin
+A Sublime Text 2 plugin that allows panes to be resized without a mouse.